Should all fitness instructors charge $50 and up for in-person and online classes?

 Studio owners are responsible for hiring the BEST group fitness instructors and teaching up to 20 people in a class.

-What do you think the pay scale should be for those instructors?
+What should the pay scale be for those instructors?

 For many years, I have taken what was offered instead of what I deserved because I loved what I did and how I impacted and helped other people, so my needs were always pushed to the far end while my clients came first.

-This was never an issue until we hit a global pandemic which saw a shift in how we would typically conduct business.
+This was never an issue until we experienced a global pandemic, which shifted how we typically conducted business.

 Conclusion: